 -Death and Mourning

-John W. Borchert is a Doctoral Candidate in the Department of Religion at Syracuse University.
+John W. Borchert received his Doctorate from the Department of Religion at Syracuse University in 2021.
 He is interested in how religious practices and media technologies intersect across American religious histories, particularly their impact on embodiment and death.
-He teaches on American religion, religion and embodiment, death, Christianities, and religion and media/technology.

 Original courses originate from John’s research include an Honors seminar on embodiment and a Religion course on digital culture.
 At Syracuse University, he was invited by the Honors College to lead a seminar on embodiment, modernization, and technology.
-From the mikvah to Black Lives Matter, veiling to veneration of Cuba’s Virgin of Charity, the course conceptualizes how bodies are excluded or included in certain religious discourse by bringing marginalized scholars into the room with largely first-year students.
-His “Digital Religion” course aimed at undergraduates with no experience studying either digital media or religion by balancing introductions to the study of religion with case studies in American digital religious practice .
+From the mikvah to Black Lives Matter, veiling to veneration of Cuba’s Virgin of Charity, the course conceptualized how bodies are excluded or included in certain religious discourse by bringing marginalized scholars into the room with largely first-year students.

 John is Co-Chair of the Religion and Media Workshop of the American Academy of Religion, and serves on the board of the gamevironments, the only journal on religion and video gaming.

 REL 207: Critical Thinking about Religion, Faith and Spirituality